eshim009-ucr/b-link-tree/README.md

 This is a C implementation of a [B-Link tree][1] (a concurrent variant of the B+ tree) that uses fully static memory allocation.
-It is designed with the intent of being used as a component of an FPGA database accelerator built with Vitis HLS, but it can also be compiled and run as a standalone C program for a comparison benchmark or software-style testing and debugging to ensure correctness.
+It is designed with the intent of being used as a component of an FPGA database accelerator built with [Vitis HLS][2], but it can also be compiled and run as a standalone C program for a comparison benchmark or software-style testing and debugging to ensure correctness.